fedbiomed/fedbiomed/docs/developer/ci.md

     - activate conda and environments, launch network and node.
     - choose an existing git branch for running the test for each of the repos, by decreasing preference order : source branch of the PR, target branch of the PR, `develop`
     - launch the `fedbiomed` script `./notebooks/101_getting-started.py`
-    - test succeeds if the script completes without failure.
+    - succeed if the script completes without failure.

 - running test build process for documentation